SPARKY & RHONDA RUCKER

 Sparky and Rhonda share stories and songs from the rich heritage of their southern Appalachian and "Affrilachian" roots.
 Their storytelling repertoire ranges from Jack tales and ghost stories to preacher tales and Br'er Rabbit stories.
-In addition to traditional Appalachian songs and gospel sing-alongs, they'll also share "newer" songs and stories from the struggles that Appalachian people have had because of coal mining in the mountains.
+In addition to traditional Appalachian songs and gospel sing-alongs, they'll also share newer songs and stories from labor and coal mining struggles in the mountains.

 In this week-long class, Sparky and Rhonda explore the songs, skits, and history of the old-time minstrel show.
 This workshop delves into the politics and the social impact of this uniquely American phenomenon.
 It is taught as a week-long class that has been popular at music camps such as Ashokan, Common Ground, and the Augusta Heritage Center.